The best Garmin watches 2024: make the right choice for the sport you love

 The Garmin Epix (Gen 2) is essentially the same as the Fenix 7, but with an AMOLED display rather than memory-in-pixel, making it easier to read in all lighting conditions, including the dark realms of the spin studio or Crossfit box.
 It offers a huge range of activity tracking options for indoor and outdoor sports, and has all the training tools you'd expect from a premium Garmin watch including daily workout suggestions tailored to your fitness, hill score, endurance score, and training readiness.

 If that sounds overwhelming, don't worry; everything is clearly laid out, and that super crisp display means graphs, charts and figures are extremely easy to read and interpret.
-During my tests, I also appreciated the on-screen muscle maps, which help you balance your strength training, and animated yoga and pilates workouts, which offer clear illustrations and time you through each movement.
+On-screen muscle maps help you balance your strength training, along with animated yoga and pilates workouts, which offer clear illustrations and time you through each movement.

-There's no solar charging (Garmin is still working on a way to make this happen for AMOLED watches), but that doesn't matter if most of your workouts are happening indoors, and in my tests I found that the Epix (Gen 2) will still go a week between charges in ordinary use.
+There's no solar charging (Garmin is still working on a way to make this happen for AMOLED watches), but that doesn't matter if most of your workouts are happening indoors, and in our tests we found that the Epix (Gen 2) will still go a week between charges in ordinary use.

 If you do decide to venture outdoors, you'll benefit from fantastic maps and navigation.
 If you want to explore a new area, the Epix (Gen 2) is one of the best watches for the task, showing roads, trails and paths in excellent detail.